DevEpos/abap-code-search-tools/README.md

 The search will be done entirely via ABAP (as opposed to the ADT Source Search).
 There is an option to run the search in parallel for better performance

+There will also be an option to Search-n-Replace coding
+> **Note**: This feature will probably not be in the initial release

 ### Search features
 Search can be done via normal String search or with Regular Expressions

 ### UI
-The main focus will be ADT (ABAP Development Tools)
+The main focus will be ADT (ABAP Development Tools), but the repository may include some ABAP reports for mere testing purposes

 ## Installation